MicrosoftDocs/learn/learn-pr/sqlserver/sql-server-2022-performance-enhancements/includes/5-parameter-sensitive-plan-exercise.md

 You want to understand what is happening in the Wide World Importers database.
 Look at the PSP optimization for a single query execution that runs under the older database compatibility mode of 150.

-1. Run the following script to execute the stored procedure created earlier, and make sure that the **Actual Execution Plan** option is enabled.
-Run the script **twice**.
+1. Run the following script to execute the stored procedure created earlier.
+Make sure that the **Actual Execution Plan** option is enabled.
+Run the script *twice*.

     ```sql
     USE WideWorldImporters;